Stern-Lab/FITS/docs/source/install.rst

 **Mac**: Double-click on the downloaded archive within Finder.
 Archive Utility should create a folder with a name matching the archive (e.g. fits_gui1.3.3_MacOS for fits_gui1.3.3_MacOS.tar.gz).
 For the **CLI** - open a Terminal window and cd to the created folder, then run fits.
 For the **GUI** - run fits_gui.app.
 Depending on your security settings, macOS may warn you that "fits_gui.app can't be opened because it is from an unidentified developer".
 To override this warning, go to System Preferences \ Security & Privacy \ General and press the "Open Anyway" button, the "Open".
 FITS should now be fully operable.

 **Linux**: For the **CLI** - Extract the downloaded archive, and run ./fits.
 Because FITS for Linux open a command prompt window and cd to the created folder, then run fits.
 If you get a error saying "GLIBCXX was not found", you will need to compile it from source on your system (see below).
-We are working on this isssue.